Lexington RICO Charges Lawyer

 - Any funds accumulated from carrying on the criminal activity

 District courts also have authority to issue a restraining order that prohibits you from operating the business while your RICO charges are pending.
 The court could also issue a lien and forfeiture order that allows the United States government to seize your assets before you’re even convicted.

 Underlying Criminal Offenses

 RICO charges are rarely “stand-alone” charges.
 If you’re facing RICO charges, the odds are strong that the law enforcement and prosecutors will also charge you with committing some type of underlying criminal offense.
-That means you’ll also face the punishments that can apply upon conviction for those charges – whether they include bribery, extortion, or even murder.
+That means that you’ll also face the punishments that apply upon conviction for those charges – whether they include bribery, extortion or even murder.
 If convicted of a felony in Kentucky, you could face:

 - Between 20 and 50 years in prison for a Class A felony, or life imprisonment